api-platform/website/pwa/data/con/2025/speakers/en/tobias-petry.md

 Tobias is a full-stack software developer, database specialist, and educator from Germany.

-He shares **practical database knowledge** that every developer can apply—focusing on the interesting, useful parts you actually need, without getting lost in unnecessary technical details.
+He shares **practical database knowledge** that every developer can applyfocusing on the interesting, useful parts you actually need, without getting lost in unnecessary technical details.